London England Winter 2017

 Code of Conduct:

 Students who participate in the program are still governed by the Kutztown University rules and regulations as stipulated by the Kutztown University of Pennsylvania Undergraduate Catalog and The Key: Student Handbook.
-In addition, all U.S. and English/Great Britain codes of conduct must be respected.
-Kutztown University, the KU Department of Psychology, the KU International Office, and the Program Coordinator are neither responsible, nor liable for the conduct of the students.
+In addition, all US and British codes of conduct must be respected.
+Kutztown University, the KU Department of Psychology, the KU Office of International Studies, the Program Coordinator and Program Instructors are neither responsible, nor liable for the conduct of the students.
 Students participating in the Program will also sign a code of conduct specific to the KU Winter Program in London.

-For more information about the KU Winter 2014-2015 Program in London, England, please contact:
+For more information about the KU Winter Program in London England 2017 please contact:

 Dr. Derek Mace